What is a Legacy?

 Terms of Service

-Each Co-Chair is appointed for one fiscal year beginning January 1 and ending December 31.
+Each Co-Chair is appointed for one calendar year beginning January 1 and ending December 31.
 Each Co-Chair may be reappointed to his or her leadership position for two consecutive terms.

 Activities and Programs